 Stowell tells a story about getting a flat tire.
 When AAA showed up to fix the flat, the driver was certain he recognized Stowell.
 After trying to figure out where they might have seen each other, Stowell handed over his AAA card, and the driver said, “Oh!
 You’re Kent Stowell.
 You were my director when I was in The Nutcracker.
 That was one of the great experiences in my life.”

 If you go ...

-When: Nutcracker runs from Friday, Dec.
-7 to Saturday Dec.
-29. Show times for this year’s 30 performances are listed online.
+When: This is the last season of the Stowell and Sendak Nutcracker.
+It runs from Nov.
+28 to Saturday Dec.
+29. Show times for this year’s 31 performances are listed online.
 Arrive early to allow time for parking, pre-ordering intermission snacks, participating in pre-show activities, and collecting booster seats.
 Nutcracker performances run approximately two hours, including one intermission.

 Where: Marion Oliver McCaw Hall, 321 Mercer Street, on the north edge of Seattle Center.
 Booster seats can be borrowed at no cost, and binoculars can be rented for $5.
 Snacks are expensive at McCaw Hall.
 You can bring your own, but be sure to keep them sealed and well-stowed during the performance.
 No food is allowed in the auditorium.

 Tickets: Tickets range from $35–$146; buy online at pnb.org.
 Every family member must have a ticket, but the price is discounted for children 12 and under.
 There are no bad seats at McCaw Hall — do not hesitate to buy the cheapest seats available.
 Group discounts are available.